efprentice/matlab_HSIprocessing/README.md

 ### find_band_num.m
 converts wavelength to approx. band number in image

-## These scripts are for testing HSI .png raw outputs (input is a folder of .png images)
+## These scripts are for testing HSI images (input is a folder of .png images)

 ### on_the_fly_testing.m
 used for collecting images in a field scan (terrestrial), output is: